Information for Parents

 Parents looking for grants or help in times of hardship

-There is a list of charities and organisations that may be able to help parents in times of unexpected hardship, or even contribute to school fees in some circumstances.
+Also, this is a list of some charities and organisations that may be able to help parents in times of unexpected hardship, or even contribute to school fees in some circumstances.

 Parents wishing to complain about a school